Conflict Minerals Report of Workhorse Group Inc.

-This Conflict Minerals Report (this “Report”) of Workhorse Group Inc. (the “Company”) has been prepared pursuant to Rule 13p-1 and Form SD (the “Rule”) promulgated under the Securities Exchange Act of 1934, as amended, for the reporting period January 1, 2021 to December 31, 2021 (the “Reporting Period”).
+This Conflict Minerals Report (this “Report”) of Workhorse Group Inc. (the “Company”) has been prepared pursuant to Rule 13p-1 and Form SD (the “Rule”) promulgated under the Securities Exchange Act of 1934, as amended, for the reporting period January 1, 2022 to December 31, 2022 (the “Reporting Period”).
 For the purposes of this Report, “Conflict Minerals” are defined as cassiterite, columbite-tantalite (coltan), gold, wolframite, and their derivatives which are limited to tin, tantalum, and tungsten.
 The “Covered Countries” for the purposes of the Rule and this Report are the Democratic Republic of the Congo (the “DRC”), the Republic of the Congo, the Central African Republic, South Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia and Angola.
 As described in this Report, the Company manufactures products for which Conflict Minerals are necessary to their functionality.
 These products are collectively referred to in this Report as the “Covered Products.”
-In connection with the recent changes in management and other structural changes to the Company and its products, the Company has also sought to enhance its diligence and reporting with respect to conflict minerals and has engaged certain third-party consultants in furtherance thereof.
-The Company believes that the benefits of these enhancements will largely be realized in future periods.

 Description of the Company’s Products Covered by this Report